abishek5225/Subscription-tracking-api/README.md

-Settingup  a mmonolithic backend.
+Settingup  a monolithic backend. <br>
-Using nodeand express.
+Using nodeand express.<br>
-Connecting to a MongoDB database.
+Connecting to a MongoDB database.<br>
-Using Arcjet for securing API.
+Using Arcjet for securing API.<br>
-Automating Subscription tracking with upstash workflows.
+Automating Subscription tracking with upstash workflows.<br>